pymupdf/PyMuPDF/docs/link.rst

    .. attribute:: colors

       Meaningful for PDF only: A dictionary of two tuples of floats in range `0 <= float <= 1` specifying the *stroke* and the interior (*fill*) colors.
 If not a PDF, *None* is returned.
 As mentioned above, the fill color is always `None` for links.
 The stroke color is used for the border of the link rectangle.
-The length of the tuple implicitely determines the colorspace: 1 = GRAY, 3 = RGB, 4 = CMYK.
+The length of the tuple implicitly determines the colorspace: 1 = GRAY, 3 = RGB, 4 = CMYK.
 So `(1.0, 0.0, 0.0)` stands for RGB color red.
 The value of each float *f* is mapped to the integer value *i* in range 0 to 255 via the computation *f = i / 255*.

       :rtype: dict